CONDITIONS WE TREAT

 - wrist and hand: carpal tunnel syndrome, De Quervain tenosynovitis, trigger finger, hand and wrist arthritis,

-- back, hip and pelvis: SI joint dysfunction, trochaneric bursitis, trigger point injections
+- back, hip and pelvis: hip joint, SI joint dysfunction, trochaneric bursitis, trigger point injections

 - foot and ankle: ankle and foot arthritis, Morton's neuroma